dmbarbour/wikilon/docs/CommandLine.md

 * escaped access to underlying language `\vrwlc \{&anno}`
 * namespace model for multiple environments `#foo: 1 2 3`
 * blocks for higher order operations `1 [2 mul] 53 repeat`
-* terse encoding of tuples, lists, sequences `{1,2,3}`
+* terse encoding of tuples, lists, tables

 Command Language for Awelon (claw) is a syntactic sugar and editable view for AO.
 Claw semantics is a trivial expansion into AO bytecode, and this expansion is reversible, such that we may view and edit AO bytecode as claw code.
+While claw is optimized for one-liner programs, it is usable for page-structured programming.

 Claw is simple, flexible, and extensible.
 Though intended primarily for command line interfaces, claw may be leveraged for conventional document interfaces and block-structured programming by recognizing sequences like `[cond] [body] while_do_`.
 Given a structure editor, claw might further be extended with interactive forms - sliders, color pickers, checkboxes, etc. - e.g. by recognizing sequences like `30 slider` or `255 0 0 rgbcolor`.